vovgou/loxodon-framework/Loxodon.Framework.NLog/README.md

 ### Install via Packages/manifest.json

-Modify the Packages/manifest.json file in your project, add the third-party repository "package.openupm.com"'s configuration and add "com.vovgou.loxodon-framework-log4net" in the "dependencies" node.
+Modify the Packages/manifest.json file in your project, add the third-party repository "package.openupm.com"'s configuration and add "com.vovgou.loxodon-framework-nlog" in the "dependencies" node.

 Installing the framework in this way does not require nodejs and openm-cli.